shinken-monitoring/mod-graphite/doc/index.rst

       # default: the variable is unset
       #graphite_data_source shinken

-      # Optionnaly specify a latency management
+      # Optionally specify a latency management
       # If this parameter is enabled the metric time will be change to remove latency
       # For example if the check was scheduled at 0 but was done at 2,
       # the timestamp associated to the data will be 0